sapphyrus/master-guide/cheat-software/pastes-and-scams.md

 ## Project Infinity

 Project Infinity also has a free version, but since it has been identified as a paste, we do not recommend you to try it out.
+It's owned by the same people as Singularity.wtf, who were exposed for faking reviews and other infos about their cheat.

 ## Zapped